-- The outer edges of the base shall be square to the subbase and shall not deviate from the plan position at any point by more than 10 mm. - 2.
-Where an edge of a slab is to form a longitudinal joint line the horizontal alignment shall not Longitudinal Joint Line Joint Line
+- 1. The outer edges of the base shall be square to the subbase and shall not deviate from the plan position at any point by more than 10 mm. - 2.
+Where an edge of a slab is to form a longitudinal joint line the horizontal alignment shall not Longitudinal deviate from a 3 m straightedge by more than 10 mm.
+Joint Line